Uranium trioxide: Delta

+Epsilon

 High pressure form

 There is a high-pressure solid form with U2O2 and U3O3 rings in it.

 Hydrates

-Several hydrates of uranium trioxide are known, e.g., UO3·6H2O.
+Several hydrates of uranium trioxide are known, e.g., UO3·6H2O, which are commonly known as "uranic acid" in older literature due to their similarity in formula to various metal oxyacids, although they are not in fact particularly acidic.

-Bond valence parameters

-It is possible by bond valence calculations to estimate how great a contribution a given oxygen atom is making to the assumed valence of uranium.
-Bond valence calculations use parameters which are estimated after examining a large number of crystal structures of uranium oxides (and related uranium compounds), note that the oxidation states which this method provides are only a guide which assists in the understanding of a crystal structure.

-The formula to use is

-The sum of the s values is equal to the oxidation state of the metal centre.

-For uranium binding to oxygen, the constants RO and B are tabulated in the table below.
-For each oxidation state use the parameters from the table shown below.

-It is possible to do these calculations on paper or software.

 Molecular forms

 While uranium trioxide is encountered as a polymeric solid under ambient conditions, some work has been done on the molecular form in the gas phase, in matrix isolations studies, and computationally.

 Gas phase

 At elevated temperatures gaseous UO3 is in equilibrium with solid U3O8 and molecular oxygen.